-The Tax Act includes provisions which implement the OECD Common Reporting Standard (the "CRS Provisions") and the Canada-United States Enhanced Tax Information Exchange Agreement (together with the CRS Provisions, the "Tax Information Exchange Legislation").
+The Tax Act includes provisions which implement the OECD Common Reporting Standard (the "CRS Provisions") and the Canada-United States Enhanced Tax Information Exchange Agreement (the "IGA" and, together with the CRS Provisions, the "Tax Information Exchange Legislation").
 Pursuant to the Tax Information Exchange Legislation, certain "Canadian financial institutions" (as defined in the Tax Information Exchange Legislation) are required to have procedures in place, in general terms, to identify accounts held by residents of foreign countries or by certain entities organized in, or the "controlling persons" of which are resident in, a foreign country (or, in the case of the United States, of which the holder or any such controlling person is a citizen) and to report required information to the CRA.
 Such information will be exchanged by the CRA on a reciprocal, bilateral basis with the countries in which the account holder or any such controlling person is resident (or of which such holder or person is a citizen, where applicable), where such countries have agreed to a bilateral information exchange with Canada to which the Tax Information Exchange Legislation applies.
-Under the Tax Information Exchange Legislation, Trust Unitholders may be required to provide certain information regarding their tax status for the purpose of such information exchange, unless the Trust Units are held within a Registered Plan.
-As currently drafted, the Tax Act does not address whether FHSAs would be treated in the same way as Registered Plans for these purposes; however, the Department of Finance indicated in a "comfort letter" provided to the Investment Funds Institute of Canada in January 2023 that it is prepared to recommend that the Tax Act be amended to exempt FHSAs from the CRS Provisions, although no assurances can be given that this recommendation will be accepted.
+Under the Tax Information Exchange Legislation, Trust Unitholders may be required to provide certain information regarding their tax status for the purpose of such information exchange, unless the Trust Units are held within a Registered Plan (other than an FHSA).
+On February 1, 2024, the CRA and the IRS signed a competent authority agreement stating that they intend to update an annex to the IGA to exclude FHSAs from being reportable accounts under the IGA.
+Tax Proposals released on November 28, 2023 would, if enacted, also exempt FHSAs from the CRS Provisions.